Catholic Arkansas Sharing Appeal

 Catholic Arkansas Sharing Appeal began in 1990 to provide critical funding for the pastoral, educational and social needs of our diocese.
 Through the generosity of Catholics in the Diocese of Little Rock, we have been able to help the poor, developing parishes and our Catholic schools to continue their ministries in promoting the teachings of Jesus.
 Donations have also helped to educate deacons, lay ministers and seminarians from across the state as well as make all ministries of the diocese a success.
 To learn how to give to CASA, see Options for Giving or Contact Us.

-The 2013 Catholic Arkansas Sharing Appeal began Feb.
-2-3 in parishes across the state.
-A recorded homily from Bishop Anthony B. Taylor was played at all Masses in English and Spanish.
-Pledge envelopes were handed out asking parishioners to meet this year's $2 million goal.
+The 2014 Catholic Arkansas Sharing Appeal (CASA) begins Feb.
+1-2 in parishes across the state.
+A recorded homily from Bishop Anthony B. Taylor will be played at all Masses in English and Spanish.
+Pledge envelopes will be handed out asking parishioners to meet this year's $2 million goal.
+CASA supports various diocesan, parish and school ministries.
+This year's theme, is "Help Us Build the Kingdom of God in Arkansas."

 |Listen to Bishop Anthony